 PART 5: Putting it all together: Dealing with real problems

 In this section, we are going to get real.
 You are going to leverage the knowledge you acquired to deal with some real problems.
 Here are some links from the NANOG mailing list.
 Read the problem described in the post, provide a brief description of the problem that is going on, and answer how you would deal with the problem.
 Make sure you click "Next in Thread" to read the entire thread, not just the original post I link to below.
+Investigate and answer the following questions in your report:

-1. Attacks from poneytelecom.edu.
+1. Attacks from poneytelecom.eu.
 What exactly is the problem?
 If you were Dovid, how would you protect your network from these attacks?

 2. Spectrum prefix hijacks.
 What exactly is the problem?
 What is Christopher Morrow's hypothesis about what is going on?
 What does "pure transit" mean?